sebastian-zieba/PACMAN/docs/source/stage21.rst

 	    saved light curve(s) in run_2022-02-15_21-52-46_GJ1214_Hubble13021//extracted_sp/bins12_2022-02-15_22-14-31
 	    Finished s21

-Below a plot showing a 1D spectrum the bin edges of a user chosen binning.
+Below is a plot of a 1D spectrum with the bin edges from a user-chosen binning.

 .. image:: media/s21/spec_bins12.png